What is an eating disorder?

 - Negative perception of your own body

-- Constant weighing self
+- Constant weighing yourself

 - Dissatisfaction with body parts